HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/index.md

 #### Quality measurement and evaluation

 In this use case the conversion of SDC forms to FHIR resources could enable institutions to more easily collect data as it relates to pathology or radiology reporting through a common and standardized format.
 This would enable improved analysis of data which could then be used for quality measurement and evaluation activities at the facility or physician level.
 Based on the data collected institutions could introduce quality improvement initiatives or additional training opportunities for providers.
+Quality Measurement is not in scope for this implementation guide; implementers are expected to use this IG to facilitate data capture for Quality Measurement.

 #### Clinical guideline concordance evaluation